CARE ACT 2014

 Age UK Trafford – Providing information, advice and support for older people across Trafford and their carers including winter warmth and falls prevention.

-Autistic Society Greater Manchester (ASGMA) – Providing life coaching services to adults with Autistic Spectrum Conditions.
+I AM Celebrating Autism in Greater Manchester – Providing life coaching services to adults with Autistic Spectrum Conditions.

 Indian Senior Citizens – Providing culturally sensitive day resource services for older people within the Indian Community.